vcvrkp/pages-distributed/INSTRUCTIONS.md

 kubectl get pod
 kubectl get service
 ```
--- From the output of the last command, get the nodeport of business and category services.
-Then access the services using "http//<external-ip>:NodePort"
+- From the output of the last command, get the url of business and category services.
+Then access the services using "http//\<external-ip>:Port" on browser.
 --------------
 Distributed App Ends
 ---------------